WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 	-i	the path to your input fasta alignment.
 	-o	the path to your working/output directory.
-	-r	the common name of your reference species (more below).
+	-r	the build or common name of your reference species (more below).

 # Optional Arguments: